Global | regional | local

 - We need a good database on the current state of our local environment.

-- Together with you, we would like to go in search of clues and use the CrowdWater app and EyeOnWater app to collect data on the state of local waters.
+- Together with you, we would like to go on a search for clues and use the iNaturalist app to collect data on the state of local biodiversity.

 - This data basis should make it possible to jointly develop and actively implement local measures for adaptation to climate impacts.